Linear functions |

 Use Elephant Wallpaper to investigate number sequences and nth terms.

 A small piece of 'wallpaper' is shown, the aim is to decide what colour the elephant is at selected coordinates.
 Use the sliders to determine the coordinates.
+Click on the elephant of your choice then the 'final answer' button.
+A much larger piece of wallpaper is revealed showing the elephant in question.

 The levels become progressively more difficult.
 Experts can start at a higher level.
 The levels relate to those on the Elephant Wallpaper game and so can be used to practise for the game.